jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 One response is practical.
 A model sampled at nonzero temperature is a distribution over solutions, not a calculator.
 In this view, pass@k measures capability while mean@k measures reliability.
 Verification, independent attempts, self-consistency, and better agent scaffolding can narrow the gap.

 The less comfortable response is that wrong attempts do not reliably come with lower confidence.
 Some errors are slips: one attempt drops a factor and another does not.
 More samples can help.
 Others are systematic.
 On one CritPt challenge involving two optically trapped nanoparticles, every attempt assumed the polarizabilities were real even though the problem did not say so.
 Resampling did not fix the mistaken model of the problem.

-The distinction matters.
-Slips are a reliability problem; systematic misreadings are a physics problem.
-A responsible evaluation should report both average success and best-of-several capability, then investigate which errors produce the difference.

 ## What comes next